 THREE KEY FACTS you should know about the research we do:

-First, medical research in the Urban Central Region complements Intermountain’s mission by helping us create (and continually improve) the best practices we use to provide care.
-Fulfilling our mission of excellence in the provision of healthcare services requires us to provide the best possible clinical outcomes for the most efficient possible cost — and research helps us do it.
+First, medical research in the Central Region complements Intermountain’s mission by helping us create (and continually improve) the best practices we use to provide care.
+Fulfilling our mission of helping people live the healthiest lives possible in the provision of healthcare services requires us to provide the best possible clinical outcomes for the most efficient possible cost — and research helps us do it.
 The research we do expands our patients’ access to a wide variety of treatment options.
 It helps us find breakthroughs and clinical advances that help us improve clinical quality.

 Research creates a cycle of creating, and continually improving, the best practices we use.
 As our physicians and care providers use our computer system to track treatments and outcomes, they develop best practice protocols based on the data they collect.
 Following those best practices helps us deliver the best medical outcomes as efficiently as possible without the variation and waste that drive up costs.
 Our clinicians can depart from a best practice if they choose in order to meet a patient’s individual needs, but no matter what treatment they choose, outcomes are tracked and analyzed, which leads to a cycle of continual improvement.

 Second, research benefits our patients — and Intermountain Healthcare.
 It helps us attract leading physicians, nurses, and other caregivers who are interested in the world-class clinical investigations that lead to better patient care.
 And again, there’s a cyclical effect: The research we’re doing today enhances our reputation in the United States and around the world, and our growing reputation helps us attract more outstanding clinicians who are interested in joining us to help expand the frontiers of medical science in the future.

 Third, three practical priorities shape the research projects we choose to pursue: